 This required careful planning.
 The host was to provide enough wine to last for seven days.
 To run out of wine at a wedding would have been a social blunder that would have been a source of embarrassment to the family for years.

-Jesus' mother knowing He could perform the miracle of creating wine out of nothing, apparently hoped her remark would enlist His aid.
+Jesus' mother knowing He could perform the miracle of creating wine out of nothing apparently hoped her remark would enlist His aid.

 Verse 4: "And Jesus said to her, "Woman, what does this have to do with me?
 My hour has not yet come."

-"Woman" was a respectful address and was used much in the same was as ("Ma'am") in our day; however it was not a customary term for ones' mother.
+"Woman" was a respectful address and was used much in the same as ("Ma'am") in our day; however it was not a customary expression for ones' mother.
 Most believe Jesus' statement was intended to establish a polite distance.
 Nevertheless, a mild and respectful reproof of his mother cannot be separated from this.

 Jesus' reference to "My hour" is a reference to the cross.
 Jesus was saying He would begin doing miracles when He began His journey to the cross.

 Verse 5: "His mother said to the servants, "Do whatever he tells you."